 - LinkedIn data states that InMails sent around 9-10 am during a weekday receive better responses.

-A golden thumb of rule would be to customise an InMail as much as possible and work on your employer brand effectively as candidates you're InMailing will check out your LinkedIn profile first before even thinking about responding.
+A golden thumb of rule would be to customise an InMail as much as possible.
+You can even automate the personalisation process and send out bulk Inmails with LinkedHelper.
+Also, don’t forget to work on your employer brand effectively as candidates you’re InMailing will check out your LinkedIn profile first before even thinking about responding.

 2. Convert Your Followers Into Fresh Recruits